 Developers take classes to learn new software applications.

-I’d love to interview Michael Jordan, Kobe Bryant, and LeBron James to find out how often they worked on layups, dunks, and free throws.
+I’d love to interview Michael Jordan, Kobe Bryant, and LeBron James to determine how often they worked on layups, dunks, and free throws.

-I wonder how often Beyoncé and Adele rehearsed a song before we actually hear it on the radio.
+I wonder how often Beyoncé and Adele rehearsed a song before we heard it on the radio.

-I’m sure countless hours are spent by Denzel Washington and Angelina Jolie to learn their lines for a movie.
+I’m sure Denzel Washington and Angelina Jolie spend countless hours learning their lines for a movie.

 All these people sacrificed their time practicing before attaining the level of success they’re now enjoying.